Mecademic/mecademicpy/README.md

 Checkpoints may also be set in an offline program, saved to robot memory.
 Use `ExpectExternalCheckpoint(n)` to receive these checkpoints while the robot is running the offline program.
 The call to `ExpectExternalCheckpoint(n)` should be made before the offline program is started, or otherwise must be guaranteed to occur before the robot can possibly send the checkpoint.

 If the robot motion command queue is cleared (using `ClearMotion()` for example), or the robot is disconnected, all pending checkpoints will be aborted, and all active `wait()` calls will raise an `InterruptException`.

 ### Callbacks

 The `Robot` class supports user-provided callback functions on a variety of events.
+These callbacks are entirely optional and are not required.
 The available events are listed in the `RobotCallbacks` class.
 Currently, they are:

 - on_connected
 - on_disconnected